CesiumGS/3d-tiles/bbgl/README.md

 ### Batch Table

-In the Binary glTF section, each vertex has a zero-based `batchId` (_TODO: type_) indicating which model it beyonds to.
-This allows different models to be batched together and still be identifiable.
+In the Binary glTF section, each vertex has a zero-based `batchId` attribute (_TODO: type_) indicating which model it beyonds to, which allows models to be batched together and still be identifiable.

 The batch table maps each `batchId` to per-model properties.
 If present, the batch table immediately follows the header and is `batchTableLength` bytes long.

 The batch table is a `UTF-8` string containing JSON.
 It can be extracted from the arraybuffer using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.